-The former England international first announced his retirement in the summer of 2011, but returned to the Red Devils' first team just six months later.
+The former England international first announced his retirement in the summer of 2011, but he returned to the Red Devils' first team just six months later, even after having a testimonial at Old Trafford played against the New York Cosmos.

-Scholes played over 700 games for Manchester United in all competitions, scoring 155 goals.
+Scholes played more than 700 games for Manchester United in all competitions, scoring 155 goals.
 He also was capped for England 66 times before retiring from international football in 2004.